 First up, here’s a cool add-on to limit speed and amount of connections of the people visiting your website.
 Great if you have finite bandwidth on the upstream.
-It’s specific settings can be found in the tim.conf config below under “IfModule mod_bw.c”.
+Its specific settings can be found in the tim.conf config below under “IfModule mod_bw.c”.
 Installing this is optional but recommended.
 The settings below limit “*” (all files) that are over “1” byte in size to “7200” (~56.6kbps) a second.
-You can also limit the amount of inbound connections via the “MaxConnection” setting and the “Bandwidth all” setting does something… but alas I cannot remember!
+You can also limit the number of inbound connections via the “MaxConnection” setting and the “Bandwidth all” setting does something… but alas I cannot remember!
 Install with the following command.

 sudo apt-get install libapache2-mod-bw -y

 Next we want to remove both default settings for Apache as they will just get in the way otherwise.
 We are removing the http and https (ssl) settings.